upkie/upkie/README.md

 ### Tasks

-Upkies come with a set of default behaviors that you can try out by running Pixi tasks.
-You will need to [install `pixi`](https://pixi.sh/latest/#installation) for this.
+Upkies come with a set of default behaviors that you can executed as Pixi tasks.
+To get started, make sure you have [installed `pixi`](https://pixi.sh/latest/#installation).

 | Task name | Agent | Behavior |
 |-----------|-------|----------|